wp-plugins/password-rules/readme.txt

 = What are the default password requirements impose by WordPress? =

-They are none.
 Anything except an empty string can be use as a password in an out of the box WordPress installation.

 = Why should I care about the password of my users? =